MooersLab/jupyterlabcctbxsnips/README.md

 Conda or pip.exe can then be used to install jupyter and then juptyerlab.
 Then pip.exe would be used to install jupyterlab-snippets-multimenus as above.

 ```bash
 /Applications/PyMOL.app/Contents/bin/ipython kernel install --name pymol37 --user
 ```

 ###  Install PyMOL with cctbx.python (Fedora, maybe other Linuxes)

-A fifth protocol is applies where there is a clear path to building pymol from source code.
+A fifth protocol applies where there is a clear path to building PyMOL from source code.
-The idea is to build and install PyMOL using the same Python Interpreter that was used to build ccbx.
+The idea is to build and install PyMOL using the same Python Interpreter that was used to build CCTBX.
 This approach is adapted from the one for [Fedora](https://pymolwiki.org/index.php/CCTBX-fedora32).
 Although this approach uses conda to install the dependencies, it does not require creating an environment.
 Supplement this protocol with the following commands.